Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty

-Applying this functional lens to the actors in the AI Act's learning landscape allows mapping them, based on their tasks in both enforcement and learning, to a three-level framework constituted of the micro, meso, and macro levels.
+Applying the previously established functional lens to the actors in the AI Act's learning landscape allows mapping them, based on their tasks in both enforcement and learning, to a three-level framework constituted of the micro, meso, and macro levels.
 This mapping, presenting the causal flow of the regulatory learning space defined by the EU AI Act between these three levels, is shown in Figure~\ref{fig:bathtub}.

 At the source of the regulatory learning pipeline is the EU AI Act itself, providing the legislative framework that exerts pressure on the lowest level by demanding technical compliance with the legislation.
-This responsibility of demonstrating technical compliance with legal requirements belongs to providers, deployers, and developers of AI systems, including large firms, \acp{SME}, startups, but also public institutions or even members of civil society, should the system be openly available to third party scrutiny.
-Thus, they form the micro level of the framework; their activities, in the design and conformity assessment of their AI system, are what produce the micro-level evidence that can enable data-driven adaptation of the macro level, i.e.\, through direct amendments of the AI Act, delegated acts, or implementing acts.
+This responsibility of demonstrating technical compliance with legal requirements belongs to providers, deployers, and developers of AI systems, including large firms, \acp{SME}, startups, and even public institutions.
+However, these organisations may be supported by initiatives such as \acp{EDIH} or \acp{TEF} and even members of civil society, where the system is open to third-party scrutiny.
+Thus, they form the micro level of the framework.
+The pressure exerted on them by the macro level may cause learning at the micro level itself, as the actors affected at this level need to navigate the legal uncertainty and adjust their design, development, and assessment practices accordingly.
+These changes then constitute the valuable learning signals and serve as the micro-level evidence that can be aggregated upward and, in turn, enable data-driven adaptation of the macro level, i.e.\, through direct amendments of the AI Act, delegated acts, or implementing acts.
 As the European Commission is the sole actor with the legal power to exert these adaptations, the Commission represents the macro level.